A.J. Pollock Player Props: Mariners vs. Angels

 Angels Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings put together by the Angels pitching staff last season ranked 12th in the big leagues.
+- The Angels pitching staff was 12th in MLB last season with a collective 8.7 strikeouts per nine innings.

-- The Angels had the ninth-ranked team ERA among all league pitching staffs (3.79).
+- The Angels had the ninth-ranked team ERA among all MLB pitching staffs (3.79).

-- Angels pitchers combined to surrender 168 total home runs at a rate of one per game (11th in the league).
+- Angels pitchers combined to give up 168 total home runs last year (one per game).
+That ranked 11th in baseball.

-- Suarez makes his first start of the season for the Angels.
+- Ohtani (0-0) gets the start for the Angels, his second of the season.

-- The 25-year-old southpaw started and threw seven innings when he last appeared on Sunday, Oct.
-2 against the Texas Rangers.
+- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.